kamalim/kamalim.github.com/index.md

 ### About Me

-I am an Infrastructure Automation Specialist,a senior Devops Consultant with Thoughtworks.
+I am an Infrastructure Automation Specialist and a senior Devops Consultant with Thoughtworks.

-Started my carrier as a System/Network Specialist and moved on to Infrastructure Automation using various automation tools across private and public clouds (AWS, Openstack, Cloudstack).
+Started my carrier as a System/Network Administrator and moved on to Infrastructure Automation across private and public clouds (AWS, Openstack, Cloudstack).

 Interested in Infrastructure and Application Security, IaaS, PaaS and Continuous delivery.